Dmitry-Skachkov/SB/Docs/USAGE.md

 where 300. is the temperature, 1.42 is the Fermi level of the system, 'inf' corresponds to semiinfinite size of the semiconductor, and 0. corresponds to the surface charge on the gating electrode in cm-2

+The output files are:
+- *po_.dat* containing the charge densities for electrons, holes, MIGS and total (in cm-3)
+- *elpot_.dat* containing the electrostatic potential (in V) and electric field (in V/A)